 Here you can add, subtract or rearrange controls in Control Center.

 For example, if you don’t use the Flashlight a lot, you can remove its button from Control Center and replace it with an app you do use a lot–Notes, for example.
+That being said, the iPhone’s flashlight offers a ton of cool tricks.

 6) How To Use iPhone 11 & 11 Pro One-Handed Keyboard